chuan-khuna/benchmarking-multi-dimensional-data/README.md

 - you can think it looks like numpy array with shape (time, row, col), the (row, col) is a map.
 ```

+## Inspiration

+- The old code was very slow
+  - to refactor or propose the better idea to do
+- I have learnt a little about parallelism from DataCamp's writing effective R code.
+  - to practise my parallel computing skills`

 ## Questions

 - Does multi-processing, multi-threading speed up MKT?

+## files

+- the prefix `b` represents benchmarking
+- the prefix `v` represents visualisation